Activity Tracking#

 After no activity within the specified time, it is assumed to be the end of the session and further activities will generate a new one.

-To configure the session expiration time, you can use the configuration service shown below:
+To configure the session expiration time, go to Server→Configuration, and change the following option:

 Session Tracking Screenshot